‘Game Of Thrones’ Fans Need To ‘Get A F—ing Life,’ Says Ian McShane

-Last season, Ian McShane appeared in one episode of Game of Thrones, playing the character of Brother Ray, and, since that time, McShane has become ingratiated to fans of the series, overshadowing much of the actor’s more prominent work in other projects.
-When he filmed the episode MsShane, who will next appear in Neil Gaiman’s American Gods, shared a little too much about his Game of Thrones appearance, only to have received a tidal wave of backlash over the spoiler.
+Last season, Ian McShane appeared in one episode of Game of Thrones, playing the character of Brother Ray, and since that time, McShane has become ingratiated to fans of the series, overshadowing much of the actor’s more prominent work in other projects.
+When he filmed the episode McShane, who will next appear in Neil Gaiman’s American Gods, shared a little too much about his Game of Thrones appearance, only to have received a tidal wave of backlash over the spoiler.
 Mr. McShane now opens up about playing that role and about his response to the criticism he received at the hands of the Game of Thrones fandom.

 Game Of Thrones Rant – Could This Be Why Ian McShane Was Never Invited Back?

-As Entertainment Tonight shares, Ian McShane was cast in an episode that established a vital plot point by revealing that The Hound was still alive, when he had previously been presumed dead.
+As Entertainment Tonight shares, Ian McShane was cast in an episode that established a vital plot point by revealing that The Hound was still alive when he had previously been presumed dead.
 In an interview that took place prior to the airing of that episode, Ian revealed that The Hound, played by Rory McCann, would be returning to Game of Thrones, spoiling the big twist for fans of the series.

 In return, McShane was lambasted by the Game of Thrones fandom for revealing the secret ahead of the airing of the episode.
 The backlash did not sit well with Ian and he’s now firing back at fans, sharing his own feelings about the incident in no uncertain terms.